Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 schedule anatomy scan timely

-You should schedule your anatomy scan between 18 and 22 weeks of pregnancy for ideal results.
+Schedule your anatomy scan between 18 and 22 weeks of pregnancy for the best results.

-This appointment plays a vital role in evaluating your baby’s development and identifying any potential concerns early on.
+Your health history and any risk factors may affect the timing, so talk with your provider early.
+This appointment plays a vital role in evaluating your baby’s development and catching potential concerns.

 Ideal Timing for Scan